marklam/image-comments/Readme.md

 Eclipse Public License v1.0.
 See [license text](http://github.com/lukesdm/image-comments/raw/master/License.txt) for details.

 ## Author
-The original plugin was made by Luke McQuade, this fork is maintained by Thomas Pollak.
-Further contributors: Lionsoft, Oleg Kosmakov, Morten Engelhardt Olsen, Wolfgang Kleinschmit, Sören Nils Kuklau, Tim Long
+The original plugin was made by Luke McQuade, multiple forks were pulled together and maintained by Thomas Pollak.
+Further contributors: Lionsoft, Oleg Kosmakov, Morten Engelhardt Olsen, Wolfgang Kleinschmit, Sören Nils Kuklau, Tim Long.

+This fork (VS2017-only and with F# support) is maintained by Mark Lambert.